 What is plagiarism?
 Read this guide

-- If there are any concerns about the authenticity of any or all of the work submitted the matter will be investigated by the course teacher, the TIC, Deputy Principal and the Principal’s Nominee.
+If there are any concerns about the authenticity of any or all of the work submitted the matter will be investigated by the course teacher, the TIC, Deputy Principal and the Principal’s Nominee.
+This may include an interview with the student to verify the authenticity of the work.

 Breaches of Assessment Protocols